-- 1. Development proposals in Sandwell will not be supported where they would have significant adverse impact on Black Country UNESCO Global Geopark geosites, except: - a. where suitable mitigation and / or compensation is provided to address the adverse impacts of the proposed development; - or - b. where any residual harm following mitigation / compensation, along with any other harm, is clearly outweighed by the benefits of the development. - 2.
-Development proposals in Sandwell should: - a. wherever possible, make a positive contribution to the protection and enhancement of geodiversity within the boundaries of the Black Country UNESCO Global Geopark and in relation to the geosites identified within it; - b. give locally significant geological sites23 a level of protection commensurate with their importance; - c. consider, and avoid any disruption to, the importance of the inter-connectivity of greenspace and public access between geosites within the boundary of the Black Country UNESCO Global Geopark; - d. ensure geological sites of importance24 are clearly identified where they are within or close to development proposals; - e. make it easy to access geoheritage features including temporary exposures for research and educational purposes; and / or - f. enable access to records and samples as part of local and national geological record keeping. - 3.
+- a. wherever possible, make a positive contribution to the protection and enhancement of geodiversity within the boundaries of the Black Country UNESCO Global Geopark and in relation to the geosites identified within it; - b. give locally significant geological sites a level of protection commensurate with their importance; - c. consider, and avoid any disruption to, the importance of the inter-connectivity of greenspace and public access between geosites within the boundary of the Black Country UNESCO Global Geopark; - d. ensure geological sites of importance are clearly identified where they are within or close to development proposals; - e. make it easy to access geoheritage features including temporary exposures for research and educational purposes; and / or - f. enable access to records and samples as part of local and national geological record keeping. - 3.
 Where necessary, conditions will be put in place on approvals for planning permission to ensure appropriate monitoring is undertaken and to make sure mitigation, compensation and offsetting is delivered effectively.

-23 Many of which are identified as Sites of Local Importance for Nature Conservation (SLINCs) or Sites of Importance for Nature Conservation (SINCs), and / or lie within areas of significant historic value, such as conservation areas, registered parks and gardens or other parts of the Black Country's historic landscape.
+&lt;sup>23 Many of which are identified as Sites of Local Importance for Nature Conservation (SLINCs) or Sites of Importance for Nature Conservation (SINCs), and / or lie within areas of significant historic value, such as conservation areas, registered parks and gardens or other parts of the Black Country's historic landscape.

-24 Statutory designations and sites of local importance such as SINCs and SLINCs with a geological component
+&lt;sup>24 Statutory designations and sites of local importance such as SINCs and SLINCs with a geological component